Tusharsinghoffical/TakeOpinionclient/DEPLOYMENT.md

 2. **Application Crashes**: Check the application logs for runtime errors
 3. **Database Connection**: Ensure DATABASE_URL is correctly set if using external database
 4. **Static Files Not Found**: Check that the build process completed successfully and that STATIC_ROOT is correctly configured
+5. **Media Files Not Accessible**: Ensure the media directory is writable

 ### Useful Commands